 What are the symptoms?
 The symptoms of gingivitis are inflamed, swollen gums that bleed easily when they are brushed or flossed.
 Many times bad breath is present and there are times when there is little or no pain in the early stages.
 The late stage symptoms of periodontitis are loose teeth, spaces in between the teeth, pain upon chewing, pus around the teeth or gums, or abscessed teeth.
 Receding gums may be a symptom and the tooth may appear to look longer because the gums are withdrawing.
 Also, the teeth may be sensitive to cold, hot and sugars.

 Who is at risk for gum disease?
 Periodontal disease is not hereditary, but it may play a role in the progression of the disease.
 Individuals with diabetes and those on certain medications may be at risk for periodontitis.
 Use of tobacco in any form can cause periodontal disease to advance more rapidly.

 How do you prevent it?
 Keeping the teeth clean by brushing and flossing on a regular basis will help prevent gum disease.
 Use the Hydro Floss® oral irrigator on a daily basis will help prevent gum disease.

-Call us at 800-635-3594 or email us at email@example.com to talk more about your oral health and how the Hydro Floss® can help.
+Call us at 800-635-3594 or email us at firstname.lastname@example.org to find out more about your oral health and how the Hydro Floss® can help.